 “It is extremely impressive how institutions and staff have adapted in this environment, I think it is really important we celebrate that, it is often work that is carried out with limited resources,” Harmon said.

-Louis Staunton from the International Office of Trinity College Dublin stated that higher education institutions responded very swiftly to the pandemic by putting in place a wide-range of student supports.
+Louise Staunton from the International Office of Trinity College Dublin stated that higher education institutions responded very swiftly to the pandemic by putting in place a wide-range of student supports.

 Staunton’s own institution supported students by actively updating students with key information, as well as creating “tonnes of virtual events” in which students could connect 1-1 with each other using breakout rooms.